 Stephen M. Kohn, a Washington-based lawyer who represents several European whistleblowers, also send a separate letter describing how U.S. law protects employees who report their concerns directly to the government.
-Kohn is director of the National Whistleblower Center.
+Kohn is the Executive Director of the National Whistleblower Center.

 In a letter addressed to European Parliament President Antonio Tajani, Kohn notes that “Similar requirements have been rejected in the United States, despite numerous attempts by corporate lobbyists to insert this requirement into various whistleblower laws.”

-The proposed EU laws undermines whistleblower protections and “is inconsistent with the mandates under international anti-corruption conventions,” Kohn writes.
+The proposed EU laws undermine whistleblower protections and “is inconsistent with the mandates under international anti-corruption conventions,” Kohn writes.